I love saving money, and one of the best ways I’ve found to do this is by making things from scratch when you can. Even seasonal treats!

 A note on quality ingredients: One of the reasons this recipe is as good as the original is because I believe in quality ingredients.
 If you get the cheapest version of the necessary items, it will taste cheap.

 This recipe is already a huge savings, so go ahead and buy the good chocolate for this one!
-I use Guittard dark chocolate chips and Ghirardelli white chocolate chips, and Young Living peppermint essential oil.
+I use Guittard dark chocolate chips and Ghirardelli white chocolate chips, and Young Living peppermint essential oil (their vitality line of oils are FDA approved for internal use).

 Any way you look at it, this recipe is an absolute knock out!
 It only takes a few minutes of effort and you save BIG by doing it yourself.